 Care advice

 We strongly advise against using potting soil for the Macodes Petola.
-For a macodes, peat or coconut fiber is much better, especially due to the sensitivity to moisture.
+Peat or coconut fiber is much better for a Macodes, especially because of its sensitivity to moisture.
 We wrap the small plants in Sphagnum.
-These are airy materials.
-It is also important to let the plants dry up before water is given again.
+This is because these are airy materials.
+It is also important to let the plantlets dry out a bit before watering again.
 The substrate should never be completely dry!
-Osmosis water is best for these plants, this is highly purified water.
+For these plants osmosis water is best, this is highly purified water.

 Characteristic leaves

-The Macodes Petola can of course be recognized by the unique golden sparkle on the veins of the leaves.
-You can see this shimmer when the sun is shining.
+The Macodes petola can of course be recognized by the unique golden sparkle on the veins of the leaves.
+You can see this sparkle well when the sun shines on it.

 Myth from Java

-There is an old Javanese legend about this plant.
+There is an old Javanese legend about this little plant.
 A beloved goddess descended from heaven and went among the people.
-She wanted to bring the people on earth joy.
-She was divinely beautiful and veiled in a shiny silk cloth, weaving with gold thread.
-The people laughed at her and drove her to the forest.
-In this flight her beautiful cloth and pieces of it kept hanging on branches and fell on rocks.
-The people who drive her back saw who she was and begged for forgiveness.
-The goddess did not admit this, turned her canvas and returned to heaven.
-The pieces of her veil were spread throughout the forest and these turned into plants with the golden glow of silk and grain of heavenly gold threads.
-These plants with leaves are still full of gold and silver in the jungle of Indonesia; to find.
-These are considered as gifts from heaven.
+She wanted to bring joy to people on earth.
+She was divinely beautiful and veiled in a shiny silk cloth, laced with gold thread.
+The people laughed at her and chased her away to the forest.
+In this flight, her beautiful cloth tore and pieces of it stuck to branches and fell on rocks.
+Because of this, the people who chased her away saw who she was and begged for forgiveness.
+The goddess did not yield to this, flipped her cloth and returned to heaven.
+The pieces of her veil were scattered throughout the forest and these turned into plantlets with the golden glow of silk and veins of celestial gold threads.
+Still these little plants with leaves full of gold and silver can be found in the jungles of Indonesia; to this day.
+These are considered gifts from heaven there.

 Origin

-Macodes Petola comes from Java, Malaysia, Sumatra, Borneo, the Philippines and the southern islands of Ryukyu.
-On Java this orchid grows on the entire island in swampy forests, where the dry season is not very long.
-Usually they are rather shady places at heights of 300-1400 meters.
-In Malaysia it is found in various places in lowland forests and at a moderate height in the hills north of Pinang.
+Macodes petola is native to Java, Malaysia, Sumatra, Borneo, the Philippines and the southern islands of Ryukyu.
+In Java, this orchid grows throughout the island in swampy forests, where the dry season is not very long.
+They are usually rather shady places at altitudes of 300-1400 meters.
+In Malaysia, it is found in several places in lowland forests and at moderate altitudes in the hills north of Pinang.

-In Sumatra, the plant is found at numerous locations from the north to the south of the island, and on nearby islands, at heights up to 1600 m.
-In Borneo, it is found in Kalimantan and Sabah, where the motivated rocks, in forests, on heights of 100-1500 m are growing, and he was also recently found in Sarawak in the Serian district, just south of Kuching, at an altitude of 600 m.
-In the Philippines the plant is found at an altitude of approximately 300 m on The island of Luzon in the provinces of Laguna and Quezon and on the island of Mindanao in the province of Agusan.
+In Sumatra, it is found in numerous locations from the north to the south of the island, and on nearby islands, at altitudes up to 1600 m.
+In Borneo, it is found in Kalimantan and Sabah, where it grows mossy rocks, in forests, at altitudes of 100-1500 m, and it was also recently found in Sarawak in the Serian district, just south of Kuching, at an altitude of 600 m.
+In the Philippines, it is found at an elevation of about 300 m on Luzon Island in the provinces of Laguna and Quezon and on Mindanao Island in Agusan Province.

-It is an evergreen, small format planting that grows in the earth.
-The Macodes Petola has a fleshy crawling rhizome that disappears in a loose wreath of leaves.
-The oval leaves become up to 12 cm long and 7 cm wide.
-The dark green leaves have many golden, network veins.
+It is an evergreen, small-sized plant that grows in soil.
+Macodes petola has a fleshy creeping rhizome that disappears into a loose wreath of leaves.
+The oval leaves grow to 12 cm long and 7 cm wide.
+The dark green leaves have many golden, net-like veins.

 Flowering

-The plant blooms in the fall.
-The upright, up to 20 cm high, flower stem carries approximately 15 small flowers.
-The flowers are approximately one centimeter in size.
-They are red -brown with a white lip.
+The plant blooms in autumn.
+The upright flower stem, growing up to 20 cm tall, bears about 15 small flowers.
+The flowers are about an inch in size.
+They are reddish brown with a white lip.

 Care